Skip to content

 Storage & Spill Response

-Store acids in a cool, dry, well-ventilated area, below eye level, and on compatible shelving (not metal).
-Most importantly, **segregate them**.
-Acids must be stored separately from bases (like sodium hydroxide), bleach, and flammable materials.
-In case of a spill, do not use water to wash it away.
-Use a designated acid neutralization kit, which contains a weak base like sodium bicarbonate (baking soda) or soda ash to safely neutralize the acid before cleanup.
+Store acids in a cool, dry, well-ventilated area, below eye level, on compatible non-metal shelving.
+Segregate them: acids must be stored separately from bases (like sodium hydroxide), bleach, oxidizers, and flammable materials.
+In case of a spill, use a designated acid neutralization kit containing a weak base like sodium bicarbonate or soda ash to safely neutralize before cleanup.

 About the Author